 - Jubilate Deo (Benjamin Britten), March 2014

 Webster University Women's Chorus

-The Webster University Women's Chorus, led by Elizabeth Hogan McFarland, is a selective ensemble dedicated to studying and sharing music written for women's voices.
+The Webster University Women's Chorus, led by Dr. Stuart Chapman Hill, is a selective ensemble dedicated to studying and sharing music written for women's voices.
 We are undergraduate women from a variety of disciplines and majors on campus.
 Women's Chorus sings traditional choral literature, but also strives to encourage new and modern works through collaboration with living composers and commissioning new works.
-In addition to performing in at least 2 concerts per semester, Women's Chorale partners with other schools and organizations to encourage musical growth in our community.
+In addition to performing in at least two concerts per semester, Women's Chorale partners with other schools and organizations to encourage musical growth in our community.
 Sopranos and altos new to the choral program at Webster will begin their musical journey in this ensemble.
 Rehearsals are held Mondays, Wednesdays and Fridays at noon.
 For more information, email Dr. Trent Patterson, Director of Choral Studies.